edwardUL99/DockerWizard/README.md

     - 2: Destination
 - **execute-shell**: Executes a system command using the system shell (bash or cmd, e.g.)
   - *Arguments*: 1 or more arguments which are joined together and passed to the shell
+  - If the first argument is `bash` and the OS is windows, it will be resolved to a Bash emulator, see requirements.
 - **set-variable**: Sets an environment variable with provided value, logging it to the console
   - *Arguments*: 2 arguments
     - 1: Name of the variable